raspberrypilearning/sunset/en/step_7.md

 --- /task ---

 --- task ---
-Drag a switch costume to block from the looks menu and put the answer block in the empty field
+Drag a `switch costume` to block from the `Looks` menu and put the `answer` block in the empty field
 ```blocks3
 when [space v] key pressed
 ask [Which city?] and wait